Trustworthy computing – data sovereignty while connected

 Jointly use data without sharing it – a vision born in the early 80s after Andrew C. Yao published his seminal work on Protocols for Secure Computations– is approaching reality thanks to major advances in cryptography.
 Our research on trustworthy computing aims to lift this technology into the cloud and provide Bosch customers with new levels of data security and privacy.

 have security and privacy concerns regarding the Internet of Things

 Today, performance is no longer the major inhibitor for real-world use.
-For that reason, our research at the intersection of cryptography and distributed systems focuses on removing other industrialization barriers to enable truly usable, scalable, and dependable solutions that are ready for prime time in highly demanding application domains such as automotive.
+For that reason, our research at the intersection of cryptography and distributed systems now focuses on removing other barriers to industrial application.
+In this way we want to create truly practicable, scalable, and dependable solutions that are ready to prove their mettle in highly demanding application domains such as the automotive industry.

 The Bosch IoT Principles enshrine our commitment to high ethical standards where our customers’ data is concerned.
-Data sovereignty is a key tool to living up to this standard while offering cutting-edge, data-driven solutions that are competitive in a connected world.
+Data sovereignty is a key tool for fulfilling this obligation while offering cutting-edge, data-driven solutions that are competitive in a connected world.